Property Occupier Advisory Support Services

 How does a break clause work?

 Businesses need to know the specific conditions for exercising a break clause, including the exact date and the required notice period.
 Ideally, it is important to agree conditions for a break that are not onerous, such as notice periods, serving of notices, payment of rent or rents or vacant possession.
-Vail Williams can help negotiate lease terms relating to break clauses or, with your solicitor’s advise, in relation to how to successfully exercise your break clause.
+Vail Williams can help negotiate lease terms relating to break clauses.
+We can also advise with your solicitors on how to successfully exercise your break clause when the time comes.

 What happens if I miss the deadline?

 A missed or improperly served break notice is legally ineffective, meaning the lease will continue for its full term.
 This is a common and costly mistake.
-Vail Williams can help mitigate this risk by hosting critical lease dates on their Digital Portfolio Platform.
+Vail Williams can help mitigate this risk by hosting critical lease information on our Digital Portfolio Management Platform.

 What are the conditions for exercising a break?

 Many break clauses have strict conditions, such as giving “vacant possession” and ensuring all rent and other payments are up to date.
 Businesses frequently ask what is required to satisfy these conditions.
 This is a very complex area – other conditions include payment of rent, and it is important to look at the definition of rent, which may include service charges, interest on late payment or a penalty.
-Vail Williams, with your solicitor’s advise in relation to how to successfully exercise your break clause.
+Vail Williams, with your solicitor’s advice can help you successfully exercise your break clause.

 Rent and other costs